-Many of the smart tax moves for 2019 are familiar ones—such as contributing to tax-advantaged retirement plans and increasing or "bunching deductions."
+Many of the smart tax moves for 2020 are familiar ones—such as contributing to tax-advantaged retirement plans and increasing or "bunching deductions."
 However, the recently enacted CARES and Secure Acts have provided us with some additional year end tax reduction strategies you may wish to take advantage of.

 Contribute to Charity

 Contributing to charitable causes before the end of the year is a tried-and-true tax-reduction strategy.
 But, remember to get a receipt for every contribution you make, not just those over $250.

 If you want to be even more strategic, you could open a donor-advised fund, which offers several advantages for managing your charitable-giving activity.
 You could, for example, contribute a lump sum to the fund before December 31, take the entire deduction on your 2020 tax return, and then instruct the fund to use the money to make next year’s gifts.